clone18476/cam_cv/README.md

 ## 💬 About Me

+ I'm a musician-turned-software engineer residing in New Orleans, Louisiana.
+I am experienced in building full stack JavaScript and Ruby applications, and I enjoy creating polished, responsive UI and clean, understandable code base.

- Motivated software engineer seeking to impliment a creative mentality and resolute work-ethic in the development of full-stack applications.
-I'm currently sharpening my skills in web development by creating full-stack applications in JavaScript and Ruby, and I'm seeking new opportunities in the software and technology industry to expand my learning and develop new technologies.
+My current and continuing focus is in creating intuitive applications for music performance, audio recording, and sound therapy.
+I'm seeking new opportunities in the software and technology industry to expand my learning and development.

 [Email](mailto:cameroncousins18@gmail.com) / [LinkedIn](https://www.linkedin.com/in/cameron-cousins-software-engineer/) / [GitHub](https://github.com/clone18476/) / [Resume](https://resume.creddle.io/resume/jk0czpkjwc1)
 ## 💻 Skills

-**Languages**
-  - Bash, CSS, HTML5, JavaScript, Ruby, React, Sinatra

-**Tools, Libraries, and Frameworks**
+**Languages and Frameworks**
-  - API, DOM Interface, Git, JSON Data Format, JQuery, OAuth and OmniAuth, RegEx, SSH, Redux, SQLite3, Node.js, Ruby on Rails
+  - Ruby / Rails
+  - React
+  - CSS / HTML5 / JavaScript
+  - Node.js
+  - Bash

+**Database Management**
+ - SQL
+ - SQLite3
+ - Postgres

+**Libraries and Utilities**
+  - JQuery / JSON
+  - OAuth / OmniAuth
+  - SSH
+  - Redux
+  - Sinatra

+**Developer Tools**
+ - VS Code
+ - Ubuntu / WSL OS
+ - Git / Github

 ## 👩🏼‍🎓 👩🏼‍💻 Education and Experience

-**Flatiron online software engineering course** focused on full-stack web-dev<br>
-[Flatiron](https://www.flatironschool.com/) - Online _(June 2020 - Jun 2021)_ <br>
+ - **[Flatiron](https://www.flatironschool.com/) online software engineering course** _(June 2020 - Current)_
+     - Currently completing a 1000-hour course covering key aspects of front-end web development, back-end web development, databases, and data structures and algorithms.
+    - Certification involves the completion of 100+ technical assessments, ranging from fundamental syntax exercises to building larger scale, full stack applications.

 ##  🎼 Music Experience

-_This section only accounts for work done post-career change._

-**Live Performance** _(May 2012 - Present)_
-  - Performed in a variety of musical settings including concert band,

 **Freelance Recording** _(Mar 2018 - Present)_
-  - Doing Audio Engineer work in the southern Louisiana areas including recording, engineering, and production
+  - Doing Audio Engineer work in the southern Louisiana area including recording, engineering, and production for artists in a variety of genres and styles

-**Organizing Music Concerts** _(Fall 2014 - Present)_
+**Organizing Live Events** _(Fall 2014 - Present)_
-  - Finding talent, booking, and promoting musical acts in the Baton Rouge, Lafayette, New Orleans, and surrounding areas.

-**Live Sound** _(Fall 2016 - December 2019)_
+  - Finding talent, booking shows, and creating promotional campaigns with a high response rate.
   - Managed all stages of the live sound and lighting process.
   - Assess the venue in advance and determine what type of equipment to use.

+**Live Performance** _(May 2012 - Present)_
+  - Performed in a variety of musical settings including  orchestras, chamber ensembles, marching bands, and gigging performances in a variety of settings.